 10. Japanese Cherry Tree

 Popularly known as flowering cherries, the Japanese cherry is best known for its stunning display of blooms.
 The flowers are available in multiple shades of pink, violet, and white during the late summer and spring, with multiple clumps of flowers almost covering the branches.

 The leaves are decorative and beautiful.
 They are usually light green in the summer months before finally assuming stunning shades of pink, orange, and red.
 While growing this plant, ensure it receives plenty of sunlight and the soil is moist and consistently well-drained.

 Maturing in late fall with beautiful fruits, the Sweetheart cherry is perhaps best known for its fruit.
 The tree is an excellent fruiter, bearing red, succulent, and incredibly delicious cherries.

 When growing at home, you must occasionally prune them to avoid invasion.
 Also, consider keeping the soil moist, as they do better in loamy and well-draining soils.

 This ornamental and deciduous cherry tree is known for its beautiful flowers, dense foliage, and unique shape.

 The tree appears upright, almost rounded, with arched branches.
 Higans are known to bloom during late fall, with clusters of flowers covering their branches.
 The cherry species require moist soil and thrive best in US zones 6 to 8.

 13. Attika Cherries Tree

-Well, these were some of the most common variants of cherries there is.
-Since most of them can be easily cultivated at home, wait no further and make your pick, to cultivate cherries and consume them as and when you want to!
+Well, these were some of the most common variants of cherries out there.
+Since most of them can be easily cultivated at home, wait no further and make your pick to cultivate cherries and consume them as and when you want to!